-In our control room, we monitor the national electrical and gas grids and ensure that there is always a balance between consumption and production in Sweden.
+In our control room, we monitor the national electrical grids and ensure that there is always a balance between consumption and production in Sweden.
 Our work contributes to ensuring an electricity market where the players can purchase electricity in free competition.

 We are the government authority responsible for electricity